mwarnerblu/opencanary/docs/starting/configuration.rst

 * `mssql` - an MS SQL server that alerts on login attempts
 * `mysql` - a MYSQL server that alerts on login attempts
 * `telnet` - a Telnet server that alerts on login attempts
-* `snmp` - an SNMP server which alerts on oid requests
 * `sip` - a SIP server which alerts on sip requests
 * `vnc` - a VNC server which alerts on login attempts
 * `redis` - a Redis server which alerts on actions